 ownCloud supports code signing for the core releases, and for ownCloud applications.
-Code signing gives our users an additional layer of security by ensuring that nobody other than authorized persons can push updates.
+Code signing gives our users an additional layer of security by ensuring that nobody other than authorized individuals can push updates.

 It also ensures that all upgrades have been executed properly, so that no files are left behind, and all old files are properly replaced.
 In the past, invalid updates were a significant source of errors when updating ownCloud.

-By supporting Code Signing we add another layer of security by ensuring that nobody other than authorized persons can push updates for applications, and ensuring proper upgrades.
+By supporting Code Signing we add another layer of security which ensures that nobody, other than authorized individuals, can push updates for applications.
+This ensures proper upgrades.

 The ownCloud project is open source and always will be.
 The code signing process is optional, though highly recommended.
 The code check for the core parts of ownCloud is enabled when the ownCloud release version branch has been set to stable.